-Please email me at email@example.com (and put i399 in the subject line) for any questions or concerns that you may have.
-Please DO NOT use Canvas messaging – I will only respond to messages sent via email.
+Please email me at email@example.com (and put “i301” or “PITP” in the subject line) AND copy the course AI/UI for any questions or concerns that you may have.
+Please DO NOT use Canvas messaging – We will only respond to messages sent via email.

-I will try my best to return your emails within 24 hours – although, please understand that there are many times that it may be a little longer (especially over the weekend and during holidays).
+We will try our best to return your emails within 24 hours – although, please understand that there are many times that it may be a little longer (especially over the weekend and during holidays).

 If you have a disability or other issue that might require special arrangements, please let me know during the first week of class by email

 All assignments will be delivered via Canvas.
 You will lose 50% of the assignment point value if it is late (you have a 1 hour buffer in case you have computer issues).
 After ONE 24 hr period, assignments will not be accepted (unless there is some pre-approved reason)

 I301 requires a lot of group work.
 In order to ensure that all group members are doing their portion of the group work, we will be using group evaluations AND a “group member removal protocol” – essentially, you may “fire” a group member for not pulling their weight with the project work.

 Project Delivery Days

 You MUST be present for the FIRST day of each group project (the day that it is delivered/started).
 Failure to be there on the first day will result in an automatic 50% reduction in your presentation grade (unless you have an excused absence).

 In order to remove a member from your group, you must do the following: